 Have you always wanted to work for an NGO in the Netherlands, but didn’t know where to start?
 After all, there are many NGOs working on lots of different projects, and it’s pretty difficult to get hired by any of them.
-But all is not lost!
-Here are our tips on getting hired by an NGO, what life is really like when you work there, and a list of the major NGOs in the Netherlands.
+Here are our tips and a list of the major NGOs in the Netherlands.

 The Netherlands is the perfect place to come if you want to work for an NGO.
 The Hague is the international city of peace and justice, so many NGOs choose to locate themselves there: but there are also lots in other cities around the Netherlands, including Amsterdam.